 Age Beautifully When You Introduce Seaweed To Your Life

 It doesn’t matter if you apply it topically or eat it, either way, seaweed is great for combating acne and signs of aging.
 According to research, its minerals, including calcium, zinc, iron, sodium, potassium, and magnesium, all reduce inflammation and help protect the skin from dehydration as well as free radical and sun damage.

 Seaweed is also rich in vitamin C and therefore provides the added beauty benefit of supporting collagen production as well as the production of natural niacin, which is great for hyperpigmentation and blemishes.
 Expert nutritionists agree that chlorella is a cleansing seaweed that is helpful for removing toxins, heavy metals, and radiation.

 It’s up to you how you would like to introduce seaweed into your routine.
 You can apply it to your skin or eat it, either way, it’ll nourish your body.

 This is what you need, particularly as you get older, to prevent bad falls or injuries.
 Iron and calcium in seaweed support your bones, while omega-3 fatty acids are beneficial for joints.

 Give agar a try.
 This is a form of seaweed that is a good substitute for making gelatin and a vegan replacement for bone broth.

 Just like carrots and avocados, seaweed is an amazing way to improve your vision.

-You should try adding spirulina into your juice, smoothie or yogurt.
+You should try adding spirulina to your juice, smoothie, or yogurt.
 Experts explain that spirulina is a type of seaweed that contains all essential amino acids and is trending as an add-in to drinks like kombucha.
-It’s also great to introduce seaweed and spirulina to your smoothies, oatmeal and breakfast dishes.
+It’s also great to introduce seaweed and spirulina to your smoothies, oatmeal, and breakfast dishes.